bogdan-adam/bogdan-adam.github.io/_posts/2023-04-18-dive-into-model-based-testing.markdown

 ---
 layout: post
-title: Dive into Model Based Testing
+title: Dive into Model-Based Testing
 date: 2023-04-18 00:00:00 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: how-to-start.jpg # Add image post (optional)